It’s official: DJILJIT MIA

-Construction began February 13 on Dunsborough’s new and unique park.
+Background: Construction began February 13, 2020 on Dunsborough’s unique and exciting park.
 Unique for a number of reasons-it was developed by the community-through the DPA and it is the only place in Dunsborough that will acknowledge People, Place and Country.
 This is in line with the wishes of local families.
 The park was opened in June, 2020

 Djiljit Mia means fish home in the Wadandi language.
 The gathering place highlights the Aboriginal heritage, history, and associations of the Dugalup Brook area.
 It acknowledges the traditional fish traps, gatherings and seasonal celebrations of the traditional owners.
 It is on land adjacent to Dugalup Brook from Hannay Lane to Gifford Road.